Pushkar Sohoni

 Pushkar Sohoni is an architect, and an architectural and cultural historian.
-He is an associate professor in the department of Humanities and Social Sciences at the Indian Institute of Science Education and Research, Pune.
+He is a Professor in the Department of Humanities and Social Sciences at the Indian Institute of Science Education and Research, Pune.
 He was chair of the department from 2019 to 2024.

 Education

 Pushkar Sohoni attended Loyola High School (Pune).
 After graduating with a Bachelor of Architecture (B.Arch.) degree from the University of Pune in 1999, he attended the University of Pennsylvania School of Design (then known as the Graduate School of Fine Arts) to get a Master of Science (M.S.) in Historic Preservation.
 In 2002, he wrote a Master's Thesis under the guidance of Prof. Frank Matero on preservation policy for the city walls of Cairo.
 From 2002, he was in the Department of History of Art of the University of Pennsylvania School of Arts and Sciences while being a Graduate Advisor in Fisher-Hassenfeld College House.
 In 2010, he received his doctoral degree (Ph.D.) from the University of Pennsylvania for his dissertation on the architecture of the Nizam Shahi dynasty.
 He worked under the supervision of Prof. Michael W. Meister and Prof. Renata Holod.
 Pushkar Sohoni was the post-doctoral fellow for Indo-Persian Studies in the Department of Asian Studies at the University of British Columbia in 2010–2011, where he was a resident of Green College.